 Image

 2. Don’t consent to searches.
 If officers have a warrant, ask to see it; otherwise, say you do not consent.

-5. Call a violent crimes lawyer in Williamson County, IL right away to protect your rights and guide your next steps.
+5. Call a violent crimes lawyer in Williamson County, IL immediately so they can protect your rights and direct your next moves.

+Image